 Cook the hamburger meat: Add the ground beef to a large skillet.
 Cook over medium-high heat until the meat is fully cooked through.
 Drain off any excess oil, then add the cooked meat to the slow cooker base.

-Add the seasonings and vegetables: Along with the beef, add the chopped onions, peppers, garlic, beef broth, pasta sauce, diced tomatoes, and Worchestershire.
+Add the seasonings and vegetables: Along with the beef, add the chopped onions, peppers, garlic, beef broth, pasta sauce, diced tomatoes, and Worcestershire.
 Sprinkle the dried seasonings on top and give it a good stir to combine.

 Slow cook the sauce: Cover the crockpot, then set the timer for 7-8 hours on LOW or 2½ to 3½ hours on HIGH.